spazznolo/spazznolo.github.io/_posts/2022-04-15-post-regulation-1.md

 ---
 <h2>[Post 1] The effect of regulation performance on overtime</h2>
 <p>
-By most accounts, the outcome of the NHL's 5 minute 3-on-3 overtime is random.
-MoneyPuck, a popular website which predicts game outcomes in real time, doesn't even bother deviating from a coin flip probability for any team to win in overtime, regardless of their opponent.
+By most accounts, the outcome of the NHL's 5 minute 3-on-3 overtime is random. <a href="https://moneypuck.com/">MoneyPuck</a>, a popular website which predicts game outcomes in real time, doesn't even bother deviating from a coin flip probability for any team to win in overtime, regardless of their opponent.
 This is in line with sports betting sites, which, in a given overtime, usually offer -115 odds for both teams (even odds before the <a href="https://en.wikipedia.org/wiki/Vigorish">vig</a>).
 </p>
 <p>
 This year, the Panthers, who've by far scored the most goals of any team this season, went 13-2 in overtime.
 The Avalanche, Hurricanes, and Leafs, the league's next best teams, went about .500.
 </p>
 <p>
-Is overtime completely random?
+Is overtime <em>completely</em> random, though?
 </p>
 <p>
-Let's explore this thought with a basic descriptive model.
-We'll regress various team and game characteristics on the outcome of <em>individual games which ended in overtime</em>.
+Let's explore this thought with a basic descriptive model. <em>We'll regress various team and game characteristics on the outcome of individual games which ended in overtime</em>.
 Specifically, the predictors will be: a team's xGF% throughout their season, game and overtime (before the winning goal was scored), and whether they had the last shot before the winning goal was scored.
 A few examples:
 </p>
 <p>
 <div style="text-align: center">